larsenjr/FormattingScript/README.md

 # FormattingScript

-Formatting script for PC.
+Formatting script for reformatted PCs.
 Build with Chocolatey.

+OBS!

+Powershell need to be in elevated mode to work!